On Interim Envy-Free Allocation Lotteries: Computing efficient interim envy-free allocations

 The linear program (\ref{LP1}) has exponentially many variables, i.e., one variable for each of the $n!$ different matchings of $\M$.
 To solve it efficiently, we will resort to its dual linear program

+where variable $y(i,j,k)$ corresponds to the iEF constraint between agents $i$ and $k$ when $i$ is allocated item $j$.
 The dual linear program (\ref{dual-LP1}) has polynomially many variables and exponentially many constraints.
-Fortunately, we will be able to solve it using the ellipsoid method~\cite{GLS88,S86}.
+Fortunately, we will be able to solve it using the ellipsoid method~\citep*{GLS88,S86}.
 To do so, all we need is a polynomial-time separation oracle, which takes as input values for the dual variables $z$ and $y(i,j,k)$ for all triplets $(i,j,k)$ consisting of agent $i\in \agents$, item $j\in\items$, and agent $k\in \agents\setminus\{i\}$, and either computes a matching $b^*$ for which a particular constraint is violated, or correctly concludes that no constraint of the dual linear program (\ref{dual-LP1}) is violated.

 Let us briefly remind the reader how solving the dual linear program using the ellipsoid method can give us an efficient solution to the primal linear program as well; a more detailed discussion can be found in~\cite{GLS88,S86}.
 To solve the dual linear program, the ellipsoid method will make only polynomially many calls to the separation oracle.
 This is due to the fact that, among the exponentially many constraints, the ones that really constrain the variables of the dual linear program are very few; the rest are just redundant.
 Then, after having kept track of the execution of the ellipsoid method on the dual linear program, the primal linear program can be simplified by setting implicitly to $0$ all variables that correspond to dual constraints that were not returned as violated ones by the calls of the separation oracle during the execution of the ellipsoid method.
 As a final step, the solution of the simplified primal linear program (which is now of polynomial size) will give us the solution $\x$; this will have only polynomially-many matchings in its support.